jimmyhang6/Plaid-Lab/README.md

   // will come from the API.
 For example: let balances = data.accounts.accounts;
   let balances = [100, 200, 300];

-  // The next line goes through the balances: "for each" balance,
-  // do something with it. (add it to the total balance) balances.forEach(
+  // The next line goes through the balances: "for each" balance, do something with it. balances.forEach(
     // accountBalance represents the balance currently being processed. accountBalance => {